 All paramedics provide out-of-hospital care to ill and injured people.
 Paramedics are graduates of a Community College full-time graduate program dedicated to the Paramedic Profession.
 The two-year Paramedic Program emphasizes areas of anatomy, physiology, pharmacology, and mechanisms involved in acute injury and illness.

 Upon graduation from a Paramedic Program, the paramedic student must complete the Ontario Ministry of Health and Long-Term Care provincial certification.
 This certification, known as the Paramedic exam or Advanced Emergency Medical Care Assistant (A-EMCA) exam, must be successfully completed to practice as a Primary Care Paramedic in Ontario.
 In addition, a paramedic must be authorized by a medical director of a Regional Base Hospital (RBH) to perform controlled medical acts.
-In Middlesex-London Paramedic Service, all paramedics are certified under the South West Ontario Regional Base Hospital Program by Dr. Matt Davis.
+In Middlesex-London Paramedic Service, all paramedics are certified under the South West Ontario Regional Base Hospital Program.

 A level of paramedic is specified in Ontario Regulation257/00 made under the Ambulance Act, RSO 1990, c A‐19.
 Schedules 1, 2 and 3 to this regulation specify the mandatory controlled acts for each level of paramedic.
 Ambulance Act of Ontario